Rodgers rallies Packers past 49ers 30-28 | Times Leader

 “There’s always too much time on the clock if there’s ever time on the clock, especially with Aaron Rodgers,” tight end George Kittle said.
 “I think we have a really good defense.
 I don’t really have any worries when our defense is out on the field.
 But it’s Aaron Rodgers and Davante Adams over there.
 They did what they had to do to win.”

 The Packers got off to a fast start with scores on their first two drives.
 Rodgers connected on a 42-yard pass to Allen Lazard on the first drive to set up a field goal by Mason Crosby.
-Rodgers then hit to set up the short TD pass to Adams.
+Rodgers then hit Valdes-Scantling on a 47-yarder to set up the short TD pass to Adams.
 Rodgers was 9 for 9 for 127 yards in the quarter.

 Packers coach Matt LaFleur was angry about the lack of the intentional grounding call and gave referee Jerome Boger an earful on his way off the field.

-San Francisco then scored on the opening possession of the second half when Garoppolo hit Brandon Aiyuk on as the Niners scored 14 points without Rodgers touching the ball.
+San Francisco then scored on the opening possession of the second half when Garoppolo hit Brandon Aiyuk on an 8-yard TD pass as the Niners scored 14 points without Rodgers touching the ball.

 Packers: Adams was down for a few minutes after taking a hard hit from Jimmie Ward that didn’t lead to a penalty.
 His teammates kneeled near him as he was being treated but he was able to return after missing only one play. … LB Krys Barnes left the game in the first half with a concussion. … DL Tyler Lancaster was evaluated for a concussion in the second half.